-In Windows 10, the Windows Subsystem for Linux (WSL) can be enabled in Windows Features.
+In Windows 10 and 11, the Windows Subsystem for Linux (WSL) can be installed from Microsoft Store.
+WSL requires that virtualization is enabled in BIOS settings, and that virtual machine environment is enabled in the Windows Features.
 Supported Linux distributions, including Ubuntu, can then be installed from the Windows Store.
-This adds bash terminal to your Windows 10 platform, enabling you to compile and execute Linux CLI programs in it, and to execute bash scripts.
+This adds bash terminal to your Windows platform, enabling you to compile and execute Linux CLI programs in it, and to execute bash scripts.

-Notice that Windows disks and directories are found under
+Notice that Windows disks and directories are found in Ubuntu under

 C:\Seafile can be accessed as

-If you edit files in Windows they may seem to disappear from the Bash;
+may not work well and edited files may seem to disappear from the Bash;

 You can check which version of Ubuntu is installed with command: